10 Best Fleece Jackets For Hiking + Backpacking

 The knit face feels similar to knitted wool with softer fleece backing on the inside that is comfortable over bare arms.

-The details set the Better Sweater apart from cheaper versions.
+It’s really the details that set the Better Sweater apart from other fleece jackets.
 The collar and pockets are lined with soft jersey fabric and the zipper blocks out wind and won’t scratch the chin when zipped all the way up.

 The men’s version has a vertical chest pocket with enough space for a phone.
 For women there is a handy zipper pocket up high on the left sleeve and dropped hem at the back.